-SUMMARY AND EVALUATION OF SOCIAL ENTERPRISE APPLICATIONS RECEIVED JANUARY 2016 a.
-Adult Dyslexia Centre - £16,500
+SUMMARY AND EVALUATION OF SOCIAL ENTERPRISE APPLICATIONS RECEIVED JANUARY 2016

 The Adult Dyslexia Centre is a small charity based in Maidenhead that provides services to adults affected by Dyslexia in Berkshire and surrounding counties.
 They currently offer a mix of free and charged for activities providing adults with: information about dyslexia, understanding of their dyslexia, improved confidence, improved literacy, numeracy and IT skills - a core part of their ethos is financial disadvantage should not be a barrier to accessing support so core services are provided free or at highly subsidised rates.
 The Adult Dyslexia Centre runs workshops and short courses for adults with dyslexia as well as courses for teachers, trainers and parents.